-Born in Ethiopia, Negassa immigrated to the United States after completing her senior year of high school.
-She earned her Bachelor’s degree from the University of Maryland, Baltimore County.
+Born in Ethiopia, Laka Mitiku Negassa Negassa immigrated to the United States after completing her senior year of high school.
 Negassa planned to study medicine.
 However, in January 2013, she was in an accident that caused her to sustain a traumatic brain injury (TBI), along with organ lacerations and broken bones which required major medical interventions.
-The recovery took nearly two years and while recovering, Negassa personally experienced the health disparities and healthcare inequities encountered by underrepresented groups that are known to experience disparities and inequities in health care: immigrants, women, people of color, and people with disabilities.
+The recovery took nearly two years and while recovering, Negassa personally experienced the health disparities and healthcare inequities often encountered by underrepresented groups: immigrants, women, people of color, and people with disabilities.

-Negassa looks forward to delivering her academic-based knowledge, lived experience, and positive attitude on topics relating to disability inclusion and advocacy, especially equity in health care.
+Negassa is delighted that she is now working in the health policy space and has started sharing her academic-based knowledge and lived experience on topics relating to disability inclusion and advocacy, especially equity in health care.